isabekov/kmymoney2ledgers/README.md

 ## Use cases

-- switching to plain text accounting with hledger,
+- switching to plain text accounting with hledger/beancount,
-- using generated journal file for creating multicurrency financial reports in hledger.
+- using generated journal file for creating multicurrency financial reports in hledger/beancount.

  This tool solves a problem of preparing financial reports in KMyMoney when multiple currencies are used (expenses in vacations, moving to another country).
  KMyMoney does not support multicurrency expense categories.
 The currency of an expense category is specified during the category's creation.